-Articles should be published with statements or supporting documents, such as the ICMJE conflict of interest form, declaring:
+Articles should be published with statements or supporting documents, such as the ICMJE Disclosure Form, declaring:

-- Sources of support for the work, including sponsor names along with explanations of the role of those sources if any in study design; collection, analysis, and interpretation of data; writing of the report; the decision to submit the report for publication; or a statement declaring that the supporting source had no such involvement; and
+- Sources of support for the work, including sponsor names along with explanations of the role of those sources if any in study design; collection, analysis, and interpretation of data; writing of the report; any restrictions regarding the submission of the report for publication; or a statement declaring that the supporting source had no such involvement or restrictions regarding publication; and

 - Whether the authors had access to the study data, with an explanation of the nature and extent of access, including whether access is on-going.